kwaldenphd/eda-pandas/README.md

 Again, because this is an element-wise calculation, the division operation is applied to all rows in the data frame.
 Python's other mathematical (`+`, `-`, `*`, `/`) and logical (`<`, `>`, `=`, etc.) all work element-wise.

-<blockquote>Q2: Describe element-wise calculation in your own words.</blockquote>
+<blockquote>Q2: Describe element-wise calculation in your own words.
+Code is NOT required for this question.</blockquote>

 <blockquote>Q3: Using the air quality data or another dataset, write code that generates a new column based on an existing column(s).
 Include code + comments.</blockquote>